Ronit050/OSS_24BSA10129/README.md

 1. Script1.sh

-This script displays information such as the kernel version, the currently logged-in user, the time the system has been running, the date, and the Linux distribution.
+This script displays information such as the kernel version, the currently logged-in user, the time the system has been running, the date and the Linux distribution.
 The script serves as an introduction for the operating system.

 2. Script2.sh